AaronShepp/AlphaPlot/README.md

 MAX_EVALUATED_NEIGHBORS = 3 # Used for ecological weight ie. "raise the weakest case".
 Not used for MIN and TOLERANCE criteria
 ```
 ### Define Simulated Annealing Calibration
 As stated in "Define Scoring", if a random swap results in a worse layout, the change in points decides the probability that the swap is kept.
 "Temperature" describes the probability of keeping a swap of a certain change in points (Δ).
 As swaps are made, temperature decreases and it becomes less likely to keep swaps that cause diminishment.
 Probability  ​= e^(Δ/T).

 ```
+# ---------- 1st Phase Simulated Annealing Calibration (Core trees only) ----------
-SA_T0    =  1200.0 # initial temperature, recommended: equivalent to average score difference between random swaps SA_T_END = 0.1 #minimum temperature
+SA_T0    =  2000.0 # initial temperature
+SA_T_END = 0.1 #minimum temperature

+# ---------- 2nd Phase SA Calibration (Innermost edge trees only) ----------
+SA2_T0     = 400.0
+SA2_T_END  = 0.1
 ```
 ### Define Search Effort
-Search effort includes the following: 1, the number of random layouts that are generated and compared before proceeding with random swaps.
-2, the number of random swaps.
-3, the number of times 1 and 2 is completed, each time using a different random seed.
-Increasing any of these parameters will increase the number of layouts that are evaluated and compared.
+Search effort includes the following: 1, the number of random layouts that are generated and compared before proceeding with random swaps; 2, the number of random swaps between core trees; 3, the number of swaps between the edge trees that are adjacent to core trees; 4, the number of times 1, 2, and 3 are completed, each time using a different random seed and recording the best layout.
+The best valid layout across all seeds is exported.
+If no valid layout was found, the best invalid layout across all seeds is exported.
+Therefore, increasing any "Search Effort" parameter will increase the number of unique layouts that are evaluated and compared to generate a final optimized layout.
 Keep in mind that swapping is more important for layout optimization than checking initial random layouts.
-For difficult criteria, I suggest you prioritize increasing the number of swaps.
+For difficult criteria, I suggest you prioritize increasing the number of SA_SWAPS.
 In addition to increasing the effort, a higher number of swaps will also decrease the rate of cooling which may improve optimization.
-Even for extensive searching, I recommend using a seed range of ~10 and a random attempt number no more than 10 000
+SA2_SWAPS is exploring a relatively small set of possibilities so should be much lower than SA_SWAPS.
+Even for extensive searching, I recommend using a RANDOM_ATTEMPTS number of no more than 10 000.
+Due to the role of randomness in this program, increasing SEED_RANGE can be very valuable but can also have rapidly diminishing returns.

-Below is a very low search effort that will still successfully and quickly find a layout for the above criteria.
+The parameters below are preset in the program.
+They represent a very low search effort that will successfully and quickly find a layout for the preset criteria, geometry, and species number combination.

 ```
-RANDOM_ATTEMPTS = 1000        # Initial random layouts
+RANDOM_ATTEMPTS = 100
-SA_SWAPS        = 5000        # Simulated annealing steps
+SA_SWAPS        = 9000
+SA2_SWAPS  = 100
-SEED_RANGE      = range(2)    # Number of random seeds
+SEED_RANGE = range(4)
 ```
 ### Define Export
 The program will create four export files.
 A few input parameters will automatically be included in the exported file names.
 You can decide if "Test" is added to the start of these file names.
 "Test" may be useful when exploring parameters as you will be creating many files that you may later want to delete.
 You must define the global location of the folder where you want the files to be saved.
 If a file with the same name already exists, a numeric suffix is added automatically.